telerik/fiddler-everywhere-docs/knowledge-base/using-ar-predefined-actions.md

 The [Auto Responder]({%slug auto-responder-general%}) is one of the most powerful debugging functionalities that Fiddler Everywhere provides.
 The main idea behind the Auto Responder is to provide a set of rules (based on match rules and actions) that quickly mock a server response and behavior without going through the trouble of modifying the server.
 Within seconds, you could execute many complex and different rules and test your site against multiple scenarios.

-This article is listing in detail each of the predefined actions listed in the Actions drop-down as DAT files.
+This article lists in detail each of the predefined actions available in the **Actions** drop-down as DAT files.
+We also explain how to customize the Auto Responder by adding a [Custom DAT file](#custom-dat-file) or a [Custom HTTP Response](#custom-http-response).

 ![Auto Responder predefined actions](../images/livetraffic/autoresponder/kb-auroresponder-actions.png)